jasherai/chef-workflow-wiki/understanding-the-scheduler.md

 tearing down resources related to a server group.
-The server group is provisioned with a list of provisioners, execution of the `startup` method occurs for each one, the return value of the most recently executed passed to the next, `reduce` style. `nil` is passed to the first `startup` call.
+The server group is provisioned with a list of provisioners, execution of the `startup` method occurs for each one, the return value of the most recently executed passed to the next, `apply` style. `nil` is passed to the first `startup` call.

 Shutdown occurs by reversing the list and calling the `shutdown` method.

-Any non-true value from the `startup` or `shutdown` calls indicates that the (de)provisioning process failed.
+Any non-true value returned from the `startup` or `shutdown` calls indicates that the (de)provisioning process failed.
 If `force_deprovision` is set, `shutdown` will continue to execute, otherwise it will log the failed deprovision and abort the attempt (but the scheduler will still continue).
 Failed `startup` will raise which will bubble up to the main thread.

 All state transitions for provisioners are tracked in the VM database, by way of storing them as marshalled objects associated with the server group name.